corbosman/node-red-contrib-timerswitch/README.md

 <h2>Installation</h2>
 <hr>
-This node can be installed through the Node-Red palette or manually using npm in your node-red folder.
+<p>This node can be installed through the Node-Red palette or manually using npm in your node-red folder.</p>

 ```
 $ npm install node-red-contrib-timeswitch --save